 The main display is the basic unit of the engine management system.
 Different sensor values are displayed on the main display touch screen, and different commands are also carried out there.

 The main display is configured using a computer with a web browser via the built in web server of the main display.
-This is described in the Configuring the main display via a web browser section.
+This is described in the Configuring the main display and connecting equipment, examples section.